 On February 19, we will recognize Japanese American service members, survivors, resisters, and upstanders of World War II.
 And we are honored to welcome Gold Star father Khizr Khan and musician Kishi Bashi as featured presenters.

-The event will take place at the Seattle Center Fisher Pavilion from 2:00-3:30 p.m.
+The event will take place at Seattle Center Fisher Pavilion from 2:00-3:30 p.m.

 *This event is free and open to the public, but all attendees are required to register for complimentary tickets.
-We will also livestream the event from from this page for those unable to attend in person.
+Unticketed attendees will be allowed to enter the Fisher Pavilion at 1:50 p.m. but are not guaranteed a seat.

 About our Presenters